About AML

 Post-remission treatment options include:

-- Additional chemotherapy: Consists of similar drugs used during induction, however, at different doses.
-This treatment is also known as consolidation therapy
+• Additional chemotherapy: Consists of similar drugs used during induction, however, at different doses.

-- Bone marrow transplant: Involves transferring healthy stem cells from a donor to a person with AML.
 This treatment is also known as a stem cell transplant or a hematopoietic stem cell transplant

 Potential treatment journey for people with AML

-*NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
+National Comprehensive Cancer Network® makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.